 Sir Edward Burne-Jones used Fanny Cornforth as a model for his unfinished painting, Hope, above.
 Although incomplete, it remains one of my favorite paintings of Fanny.
 As Jan Marsh points out in Pre-Raphaelite Women: Images of Femininity in Pre-Raphaelite Art, in Hope it is possible to ‘appreciate the ‘fine regular features’ that attracted so many admirers before her elephantine days’.

 Taken out of context, the word elephantine may seem harsh, until you know that elephant and rhinoceros were Fanny and Dante Gabriel Rossetti’s nicknames for each other.
 Actually, no, it still seems harsh.
 Rossetti meant it affectionately, but perhaps a pet name derived by Fanny’s stout figure is also part of the reason it is so easy to be dismissive of her.

 Are we really still that judgmental?
-Granted, one lone comment online does not reflect the opinion of everyone, but Fanny is so often described as a prostitute while Jane Morris and Elizabeth Siddal are almost always descibed as muses.
+Granted, one lone comment online does not reflect a widely held opinion, but Fanny is so often described as a prostitute while Jane Morris and Elizabeth Siddal are almost always described as muses.
 Certainly, Rossetti felt affection for all of them.

-On the opposite end of the spectrum is Fanny Cornforth, repeatedly described with a thick Cockney accent, ribald humor, and dubious morals.
-She did not endeavor to become an artist or to better herself.
+On the opposite end of the spectrum is Fanny Cornforth, repeatedly described as having a thick Cockney accent, ribald humor, and dubious morals.
+She did not endeavor to become an artist or to “better herself”.
 Due to the Victorian class system, we can understand why early biographers felt they had to describe Cornforth in such a dismissive way.

 Much of it is based on unsubstantiated innuendo, such as the belief that he was with Fanny or Jane the night his wife died when we know he was at Working Men’s College.
-Before I go any further, I should say that I am firmly in Elizabeth Siddal’s corner, I’ve spent eleven years compiling information about her life online at LizzieSiddal.com.
+Before I go any further, I should say that I am firmly in Elizabeth Siddal’s corner, I’ve spent over a decade compiling information about her life online at LizzieSiddal.com.
 However, I just can not justify pitting Lizzie, Jane, and Fanny against each other.

 I recommend Stunner: The Fall and Rise of Fanny Cornforth.
 Written by Kirsty Stonell Walker, it is the first full length biography of Fanny Cornforth and it provides a straightforward, unflinching account of Fanny, her relationship with Dante Gabriel Rossetti, and her struggles in a society that attempted to tame her.
 You may remember from previous posts that it was Kirsty Stonell Walker her solved the mystery of Fanny’s final years as well as the location of her grave.